rahulroy1/oggbd-kafkaconnect-ibmmessagehub-config/README.md

-# oggbd-kafkaconnect-ibmmessagehub-config
-OGG Big Data replication to IBM Message Hub via Kafka Connect
+# Oracle GoldenGate for Kafka Connect Handler to IBM Message Hub Version 1.0
 ***************************************************************************************************************
 This distribution only contains the config files required to connect IBM Message Hub using OGG BD Kafka Connect
 ***************************************************************************************************************

-Oracle GoldenGate for Kafka Connect Handler to IBM Message Hub Version 1.0

 -------------
 Functionality